hashkat/hashkat/docs/tutorial04.md

   add: {function: constant, value: 1.0}
 ```

 Now we will also look at follow_ranks.
-Generally, agents are grouped into 'bins' to simplify graphing and some simulation operations.
+Generally, agents are grouped into 'bins' to simplify graphing and for data collection.
 Many agents are placed in a bin based on their similarity (ie similar number of tweets, retweets & followers).

 The follow_ranks are essential to the twitter_suggest follow model because new following is based on an agent's existing number of followers.
 Therefore, we must know the exact number of followers a person has in order to decide if they get new followers.
 The follow_rank bins change range, from 0 to maximum, and to increment by 1.
 There may still be many agents per bin.